-London Times journalist John Follain was on the scene early in Perugia, Italy in November 2007 (ten years ago this month) when one of the country’s most infamous cases in recent memory started unfolding.
-In 2012, after the eventual acquittal of accused American student Amanda Knox and her former Italian boyfriend, Raffaele Sollecito, he published this “definitive account” of the murder of fellow student Meredith Kercher and the pair’s trial, including the international media hoopla and scandal and controversy surrounding the story.
+London Times journalist John Follain was on the scene early in Perugia, Italy in November 2007 (ten years ago this month) when one of the country’s most infamous murder cases started unfolding.
+In 2012, after the eventual acquittal of accused American student Amanda Knox and her former Italian boyfriend, Raffaele Sollecito, he published this “definitive account” of the murder of Meredith Kercher and the pair’s trial, including the international media hoopla and scandal and controversy surrounding the story.

 When I finally read the basics of this story, it was already 2011, shortly before the second trial’s end and her release.
 From Wikipedia and a few mainstream newspaper articles, I couldn’t believe her imprisonment had even happened.
 It seemed so cut and dry – a bizarre, frenzied media, investigative and judicial circus combined with one man’s DNA found in and around Meredith’s body and his halfway-confession.

 That man, Rudy Guede, fled Italy shortly after the murder, later admitting that he’d been there that night, but a murderer broke in and killed her while he was in the bathroom.
 He says he was covered in her blood because he tried to stop her bleeding before fleeing the house; he’d overheard the murderer say a black man was there so he’d be suspected.
 Guede said no one would believe him.